a fall full of music (after the dissonance of anxiety)

 And then there was nothing on our concert agenda for the whole summer and only after we returned from our cabin in the wood I went to see Eläkeläiset in Wiesbaden end of September.
 As usual, it was a blast (also for the Schlachthof again and I enjoyed seeing Tim, Lenny, and Flo there.
 Jenny came by a bit later and we drove home together.

-Some three weeks later Stephan paid us a visit and we all wanted to go and see ASP with the Krabat-Liederzirkel.
-Unfortunately, Kim was sick that day and couldn’t make it to the show, therefore Jenny, Stephan and me had to go alone to Wiesbaden.
+Some three weeks later tomate paid us a visit and we all wanted to go and see ASP with the Krabat-Liederzirkel.
+Unfortunately, Kim was sick that day and couldn’t make it to the show, therefore Jenny, tomate and me had to go alone to Wiesbaden.
 The show was very satisfying on many levels, musically, bonding-wise, and last but not least for merch matters 1

 But all of that was just preparation for the three weeks in November with 5 concerts, 4 of which took place within 10 days.
 And they provided everything, fantastic moments and utter disappointment, intimate moments and huge crowds.

 For a start, I had planned to see The Rumjacks together with Kim and Jenny.
 The concert in Das Bett in Frankfurt was almost sold out and we had mixed feelings about the support, Booze & Glory from London.
 Oi/Streetpunk can be tough…